Teaching Kids Manners: 22 Things Your Child Can Learn Before They Turn 12

 • How Do Dinosaurs Eat Their Food? by Jane Yolen

-I hope that this article has been helpful to you as a parent and, ultimately, for your children.
+I hope that this article has been helpful to you as a parent and, ultimately, to your children.
 As a former school teacher, a marriage and family therapist, and the father of three, I would like to invite you to contact me if you would like to learn more about these and other great life skills for your child.
 I would be happy to offer you a free 15-minute phone consultation.